 Features and Benefits

-Now the Inspire Fitness FTX and FT1 are technically two different models, but they’re very similar in size and features, with just a few differences.
-At their core, they’re identical, so for that reason, I’ve included them both in this review.
+Now the Inspire Fitness FTX and FT1 on the other hand are technically two different models, but they’re very similar in size and features, with just a few small differences.
+At their core, they’re identical, so for that reason, I’ve also included both of them in this review.

 One of the key benefits of owning a functional trainer or cable machine for a home gym is its versatility.
 Yes, I love me some free weights, but a good functional trainer can introduce you to a wide range of exercises you otherwise wouldn’t perform.
-In fact, it’s actually quite fun discovering new exercises.
+It’s quite fun discovering new exercises.
 These posters from Amazon are pretty helpful in that department.

 Regarding specs, the FTX and FT1 feature dual-weight stacks of 165 lbs each that can be adjusted in 10-pound increments.
 With a 2:1 resistance ratio, that equates to 82.5 lbs per side.
 That’s more than enough weight to build muscle no matter how advanced of a lifter you are.
 That includes the heavy gainers too.